 Since january 1th 2016 we also provide signlanguage for writing (SignWrite).

 A signlanguage interpreter is unpartial and is not an aid nor an advisor to the user.
-Below, you can about the diffenent kinds of translation the Sign Language Administration is offering:
+Below, you can read about the different kinds of translation the Sign Language Administration is offering:

 Translation will be directly from the spoken language to Faroese and vice versa.

-Here the intepretation will go through a screen (computer, pad or/and telephone), which means the participants don’t need to be at the same location.
+Here the intepretation will go through a screen (computer, pad or/and smartphone), which means the participants do not need to be at the same location.

 Here the intepreter sits with a computer and writes what is to be interpreted and the receiver is able to read directly on a screen.
 This metod is mostly used by the deaf and blind, that are not signlanguage users and still are able to speak.
 Read more…